I've just made my first attemt at a video biodoc. It is about my maternal garndmother, Florist Amelia COLLINS (nee GEGG)

 My great Grandparent Gegg's headstones were in remarkably good condition and still very legible but the corsages in the flower boxes had completely faded.
 Thankfully we still had the photos of them when they were in a better condition.
 I didn't have my own photo of their house and property which are on a sideroad literally on the other side of the road to the cemetery.
 A small hill overlooks the property and I thought I could get a good photo of it from there but when we got there, the trees completely blocked the view and any chance of an image.
 Health no longer permits me to go walking through a forest to get a better vantage so I decided to go in and see the people.

-out.
+As we got to the end of the driveway, a woman came out.
 I got out of the car and was immediately descended upon by what seemed like a hundred puppies but which in reality were three as they tried to lick me to oblivion.
 Discussions with her led to revealing she had the Gegg surname in her background but she was not certain how.
 She didn't know the history of the property but she gave me permission to take some photos of the house.
 She did know that there was a possibility of the house being demolished as part of a proposed $17m development not unlike the one which is currently occurring on the land next door.
 So if I ever get to Goulburn again, the house may not be there!
 A visit to the Goulburn library (which others should note is open on Sunday afternoons) produced early maps of the area and rate notice records which I was able to copy and these verified to me that I did indeed have the right property.

 The next day, we headed for the craft shops, the first stop being the Big Merino at Goulburn to get some fleeces for Mrs. Geni of Oz as she loves her spinning.
 The fleece was purchased along with one-third of a teapot, cup and plate set.
 We were minus the cup after it was dropped on the floor.
 Mrs Geni of Oz promised not to touch anything else but was this really her plot to get the teapot?
 Moss Vale and its district's shops were next and I ended up with a nice new cashmere jumper (teapot guilt?).